Hannibal Gaddafi: Captivity in Lebanon

 On 6 November 2025, the Government of National Unity announced the release of Hannibal Gaddafi after posting bail.
 The Lebanese authorities also expressed "a response that led to the decision to release the person concerned and cancel the imposed bail, within the framework of the spirit of brotherhood and historical relations that unite the two brotherly peoples," and to activate diplomatic relations between Libya and Lebanon.
 Lebanese authorities also lifted a ban on Gaddafi traveling abroad.

 South African authorities agreed to host Hannibal Gaddafi in November 2025, following his release from prison in Lebanon.

 Personal life

 Gaddafi married, in 2003, Aline Skaf, a Lebanese Christian former lingerie model, with whom he has three children.
-Another child, Carthage Hannibal (born 2 August 2008), was killed in the bombing raid of the family compound on 30 April 2011.
+Another child, Carthage Hannibal (2 August 2008 – 30 April 2011), was killed in the bombing raid of the family compound on 30 April 2011.

-While Hannibal Gaddafi was being detained in Lebanon, his wife Aline lives in Damascus with their children.
+While Hannibal Gaddafi was being detained in Lebanon, his wife Aline was living in Damascus with their children.
 In January 2021, she was suspected of ramming her car into police and pedestrians in a road rage attack in Damascus.